honsys/evizbiz/README.md

 evizbiz
 =======

-2-D and 3-D Visualization leveraging mature open-standards and open-source technologies:
+2-D and 3-D Visualization leveraging mature open-standards and open-source:

 1. XML/SVG via Javascript D3 -- <http://d3js.org> and <http://www.d3noob.org>
 2. WebGL -- although threejs is used by Tony Parisi in his WegGL book, there are many choices: